Nigerian Academy of Science

 The Nigerian Academy of Science is the official science academy of Nigeria.
 The academy of science was established on 18 January 1977, as an association of Nigeria's foremost scientists, but incorporated in 1986.
 It is the apex scientific organization in Nigeria.
 The Academy acts as a scientific advisor to the Federal Government of Nigeria, funds research fellowships, and scientific start-up companies.

 The Academy is governed by its council, which is chaired by the academy's president, according to a set of Statutes and Bye-laws.
 The members of council and the president are elected from, and by its Fellows.
 The basic members of the Academy are also elected by existing Fellows.
 There are currently 268 Fellows allowed to use the postnominal title FAS, with not more than 10 new Fellows appointed each year.
-The current president is Professor Ekanem Ikpi Braide, a professor of Parasitology.
-The Nigerian Academy of Science is Nigeria's national representative on such bodies as the International Science Council (ISC) – the umbrella body for all science associations and unions – and the Inter-Academy Partnership for Policy (IAP) – the umbrella body for all national science academies globally.
+The current president is Professor Abubakar Sambo, a professor of Energy Studies.
+The Nigerian Academy of Science is Nigeria's national representative on such bodies as the International Science Council (ISC) – the umbrella body for all science associations and unions – and the InterAcademy Partnership (IAP) – the umbrella body for all national science academies globally.
 The academy is also a member of the Network of African Science Academies (NASAC).

 Structure and governance

 The Academy is governed by its council, which is chaired by the academy's president, according to a set of Statutes and Bye-laws.
-The members of council, the president and the other officers are elected from and by its Fellowship.
+The members of the Council; the president and the other officers are elected from and by its Fellowship.